Attraction

 ATDW pixel

-Tucked away on Marine Parade in the quiet coastal town of Port Moorowie, this privately owned water tank has been transformed into a breathtaking piece of rural art by artist Sam Brooks.
-Though not part of the official public infrastructure, the tank seamlessly complements the Southern Yorke Peninsula Water Tower Mural Trail, adding depth and character to the region's growing outdoor gallery.
+Nestled on Marine Parade in the tranquil coastal town of Port Moorowie, this privately owned water tank has been transformed into a captivating rural masterpiece by artist Sam Brooks.
+While not part of the official Southern Yorke Peninsula Water Tower Mural Trail, it effortlessly enhances the region's outdoor gallery, adding depth, charm, and a touch of nostalgia.

-Rendered in earthy tones and soft gradients, the mural blends seamlessly with its natural surroundings, echoing the textures of the land and sky.
-It invites passersby to pause and reflect on the interconnectedness of nature, history, and rural life — all captured with grace and detail on this humble structure.
+Opposite, a pair of powerful draught horses emerge from the landscape—a tribute to the agricultural strength that shaped the region.
+Rendered in earthy hues and soft gradients, the artwork harmonizes with its surroundings, mirroring the textures of land and sky.
+It invites viewers to pause and reflect on the interwoven threads of nature, history, and rural life, captured with elegance and precision on this unassuming canvas.

-Though small in scale, the Port Moorowie Water Tank mural is rich in spirit — a striking and heartfelt contribution to the visual story of Yorke Peninsula.
+Though modest in size, the Port Moorowie Water Tank mural is rich in spirit—a heartfelt and striking addition to the Yorke Peninsula's visual narrative.

 Facilities